japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingQueryManager.md

 WARN spark.sql.adaptive.enabled is not supported in streaming DataFrames/Datasets and will be disabled.
 ```

-In the end, `createQuery` creates a link:spark-sql-streaming-StreamingQueryWrapper.adoc#creating-instance[StreamingQueryWrapper] with a new <<spark-sql-streaming-MicroBatchExecution.adoc#creating-instance, MicroBatchExecution>>.
+In the end, `createQuery` creates a link:spark-sql-streaming-StreamingQueryWrapper.md#creating-instance[StreamingQueryWrapper] with a new <<spark-sql-streaming-MicroBatchExecution.md#creating-instance, MicroBatchExecution>>.

 [NOTE]
 ====
 `recoverFromCheckpointLocation` flag corresponds to `recoverFromCheckpointLocation` flag that `StreamingQueryManager` uses to <<startQuery, start a streaming query>> and which is enabled by default (and is in fact the only place where `createQuery` is used).

-* `memory` sink has the flag enabled for link:spark-sql-streaming-OutputMode.adoc#Complete[Complete] output mode only
+* `memory` sink has the flag enabled for link:spark-sql-streaming-OutputMode.md#Complete[Complete] output mode only

 * `foreach` sink has the flag always enabled